Dress to express, not conform

 I also like to have a notebook with me because I have to jot something down as soon as it pops up, else I might lose the idea forever.
 Finally, when creating, the final product is seldom what I’m looking forward to because the process and stages are always the most exciting parts!

 What would inject more excitement in the typical Singaporean fashion sense?

 Learning how to have fun and play around with dressing is important, and it was something that I grew up with.

 Singaporeans have to dress to express, rather than to conform.

-Obviously, this is not to say that one has to go full glam on a daily basis, but trying something new everyday or adding a statement piece to spice up the daily wardrobe is an effort that will go a long way — I tried.
+Obviously, this is not to say that one has to go full glam on a daily basis, but trying something new everyday or adding a statement piece to spice up one’s daily wardrobe is an effort that will go a long way — I’ve tried.

-People have to be open to embracing and supporting new brands and fresh faces that come into the market.
+People have to embrace and support new brands and fresh faces that come into the market.
 Likewise, there should also be continuous support for more independent fashion exhibitions and unique fashion showcases to debut in Singapore.
-Speaking of which, Why Not? might also be a great chance, and platform to inject this excitement.
-The collaborative effort amongst the team to deliver the designers’ different style and moods is truly a rare sight and hopefully, this could inspire Singaporeans to be more eager and welcoming of a different possibility and unique fashion future in Singapore — one that feeds off collaboration, inclusiveness, optimism and boundless possibilities.
+Speaking of which, Why Not? might also be a great chance and platform to inject this excitement.
+The collaborative effort among the team to deliver the designers’ different styles and moods is truly a rare sight, and I hope this would inspire Singaporeans to be more eager and welcoming of a different possibility and unique fashion future in Singapore — one that feeds off collaboration, inclusiveness, optimism and boundless possibilities.

-As much as companies are trying their best to achieve more sustainable methods and as unfortunate as it is - fast fashion is inevitable, just like Thanos is.
+As much as companies are trying their best to achieve more sustainable methods, it is unfortunate that fast fashion is inevitable, just like Thanos is.